Welcome to Ophthalmology Associates of Greater Annapolis!

 Protect children and senior citizens with hats and sunglasses.
 Everyone is at risk for sun damage.

 Know that clouds don't block UV light.
 The sun's rays can pass through haze and clouds.

-Sunlight is strongest midday to early afternoon, at higher altitudes and when reflected off of water, ice or snow.
+Sunlight is the strongest midday to early afternoon, at higher altitudes and when reflected off of water, ice or snow.